Gary Neal Hansen

 Or one can find one’s sermon dwelling on John’s submission to Jesus, his affirmation that he isn’t worthy to untie Jesus’ sandals — another aspect of a proper Advent attitude.

-Both are fine.
-Very reasonable emphases in this text.
+Both are fine, very reasonable emphases that are true to this text.

 “Among You Stands One”